Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 #### Fourth Run - 2nd Act Achievements

 **Eternal Suffering**: This is only possible on the Rebal Path & by specifically not going to Lethian’s Crossing during the Conquest.
 When you go to Lethian's Crossing, choose to ally with the with the Bronze Brotherhood, who in turn will propose an alliance with the Stonestalkers (instead of the Earthshakers).
 As part of this quest, you'll keep Cairn alive, granting this achievement.

-**Cry Havoc!**: Kill 3 Havocs (but Lullaby, from the DLC, doesn't count).
-This is the most straightforward to do on the Rebel path:
-- Lethian’s Crossing Oldwalls – Antechamber: Will be killed while on the main quest in Lethian’s Crossing.
-- Burning Library – Upper Ruins - only appears if you do not destroy the Burning Library (by replacing the Silent Archive with another artifact).
-- Passage of Culling - Only accessible while on the quest “The Culling Dance” (the quest is given by Speaks-for-Soil after you complete the “Rite of Savagery and Stone”).
-- Blade Grave Oldwalls – Central - Killed while on the quest to claim Sentinel Stand Keep and kill the regent. ***NEEDS WORK - can you even go there on rebel?

 #### Fourth Run - Bastard's Wound Achievements